zeezo10/node-test/README.md

 The API validates:

 - Name (required, must be a string)
-- Email (required, must be a valid email format, uniq)
+- Email (required, must be a valid email format, unique)
 - Age (required, must be a number)

 ## Error Handling